PandeyHarsh433/Jotion/README.md

 ### 4. Stylish UI

-- **SDACN UI:**
+- **SHADCN UI:**
-  - Stylish and responsive UI powered by SDACN UI for a delightful user experience.
+  - Stylish and responsive UI powered by SHADCN UI for a delightful user experience.

 ### 5. Secure Data Handling